 - And more

 It’s important to move past regret—both for your sanity, and your health.
-Here are the five ways you can move past regret:
+Once you’ve taken the plunge and faced the truth, here are a few other ways to overcome it:

 1) Take action to fix it, if possible